Hair Relaxers and Cancer Risk: Do perms and relaxers cause cancer?

 The prevailing theory is that endocrine disrupting chemicals can cause cancer cells to grow more rapidly, especially within organs that are part of the female reproductive system or heavily affected by hormone imbalances.
 This would certainly explain why there is much a higher risk in both uterine cancer and breast cancer for people that use hair relaxer.

-Hair Relaxer Cancer Settlements May Be Available
+Hair Relaxer and Perm Cancer Settlements May Be Available

 As a result of the manufacturers’ failure to warn about the link between hair relaxers and cancer, settlements may be available for women diagnosed with uterine cancer or breast cancer.